projectacrn/acrn-hypervisor/doc/tutorials/enable_ivshmem.rst

 solution or hv-land solution, according to the usage scenario needs.
 (See :ref:`ivshmem-hld` for a high-level description of these solutions.)
-While both solutions can be used at the same time, VMs using different solutions can not communicate with each other.
+While both solutions can be used at the same time, VMs using different solutions cannot communicate with each other.

 ivshmem dm-land usage
 *********************